noseratio/coroutines-talk/README.md

 The execution environment for the code listed here is a Windows Forms .NET Core 3.1 app, but the same techniques can be used anywhere C# code runs.

-**In-Kind Appeal**: You may find this material contrived, over-engineered, impractical or anti-pattern.
-Or it may feel trivial and I'm reinventing the wheel here.
-Either way, your feedback still would be greatly appreciated, positive or negative.
-Feel free to [leave a comment](https://github.com/noseratio/coroutines-talk/issues) 🤓
+**In-Kind Appeal**: Your feedback would be greatly appreciated, positive or negative.
+Feel free to [leave a comment](https://github.com/noseratio/coroutines-talk/issues) or [drop me a DM on Twitter](https://twitter.com/noseratio)🤓

 ## Pull-based approach to coroutines (`IEnumerable`/`IEnumerator`)